 Contrary to this result, all of the coefficients of the interaction terms demonstrate positive effects on patent applications.
-The coefficient of the cross-term $participant \times log (scale)$ is positive and significant.
+The coefficient of the cross-term participant \times log (scale) is positive and significant.
 This means that larger firms benefit more from participation in cluster projects in terms of R&D productivity.
 It may also be easier for not significant.
+15 However, the results differ according to the technological focus of the industrial clusters, such as biotechnology or IT.
+We will focus on this difference in another paper.

-We also incorporated the cross-terms, $participant \times cluster$, $participant \times university$, and $participant \times jointrd$ in order to check the effect of cluster participation.
+14 We also incorporated the cross-terms, participant \times cluster, participant \times university, and participant \times jointrd in order to check the effect of cluster participation.
 However, the coefficients of these variables are not significant.